Daniel-Notice/Readme-Generator/README.md

 ## Usage

 Below is a link to a walkthrough video on how to use the application.
 An example will also be shown on what the output would be.
+The technologies there were used wads nodejs and javascript.

 ![Screenshot](https://github.com/Daniel-Notice/Readme-Generator/assets/144740252/4c155494-53fc-44d8-b355-390611f96c40)